 Research is exposing the new quiet killer that is sitting literally, right in front of us.
-Sedentary workplaces where most people are sitting at desks for two to four hours or more at a time could shorten their lifespan.
+Sedentary workplaces where you are sitting at your desk for two to four hours or more at a time could be shortening your lifespan.
 Being physically active after hours is no safeguard from the danger of prolonged and continual sitting and typing on a keyboard.

 This information has come from the ‘45 and Up’ study which included more than 200,000 men and women in New South Wales.
 It is claimed to be the longest ongoing study in the Southern Hemisphere.